Welcome, Instagram people! Monster Complex™ celebrates monster stories in classic fiction and pop culture.

 More stuff from Monster Complex™

-The star of Kevin J. Anderson’s hysterical mystery books, Dan Shamble, Zombie P.I. was originally a human private investigator.
-Murdered when a case went sour, even death won’t keep a good detective down.
+The star of Kevin J. Anderson’s hysterical mysteries, Dan Shamble, Zombie P.I. was a private investigator when he was murdered.
+But even death can’t keep a good detective down.

 Some of the most popular pages from Monster Complex™